Liu-Hy/GenoTex/datasheet.md

 **If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances?**

-The dataset contains anonymized data from public repositories with no personally identifiable information.
+GenoTEX contains anonymized data from public repositories with no personally identifiable information.
 We have not set specific retention limits as this data is already publicly available.

 **If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?**